 Like many origin stories, SCF began with someone realizing people needed help.
-Dave Nemo (of “The Dave Nemo Show” fame), Robert Burns, and Dr. John McElligott had met hundreds of truck drivers who met with hardship due to short-term injury or illness, which often drove them off the road.
+Dave Nemo (of “The Dave Nemo Show” fame), Michael Burns, and Dr. John McElligott had met hundreds of truck drivers who met with hardship due to short-term injury or illness, which often drove them off the road.
 After they recovered, they often lost their trucks and their livelihoods.

 Many companies do have programs for drivers who need help, but often there are so many drivers to look after that it’s easy for some to slip through the cracks.
 That’s where these three men saw a place to help.
 They decided to start a nonprofit that could step in and help over-the-road and regional drivers when they had short-term injury or illness.
 SCF gained its nonprofit status in 2007 and helped its first driver in 2008.

 When it came to naming their nonprofit, St. Christopher was a natural choice.
 He’s the patron saint of travelers, and you may have seen his medallions hanging in the cars and trucks of those who travel frequently.